-The quick and dirty: Sling TV is the original live TV streaming service, and it’s still known as the cheapest.
+The quick and dirty: Our Sling TV review looks at the original live TV streaming service that is still known as the cheapest.
 Sling TV has support from a ton of streaming media devices (Roku, Apple TV, Amazon Fire TV, etc.), and it works on nearly every smart device.

 Sling TV is far from perfect, but since adding its Cloud DVR service, it’s looking more and more appealing.
 If you’re serious about getting a live TV/on-demand streaming service, then one of Sling TV’s packages might be just right for you.

 - Cloud DVR (50 hrs. for $5/mo.)